1. /

 Group Classes

-At a glance: you are in a classroom with, on average, 7 other students from all around the world, however, you’re all united under the common goal of learning Spanish.
+At a glance: you are in a classroom with, on average, 7 other students from all around the world, however, you’re all united under the common goal of learning.
 Your local Argentine teacher explains some grammar or vocabulary concepts, provides interactive content, and engages the students in group activities.
 Some students are shyer than others, yet everyone has a chance to practice speaking.
 You even hear students making the same errors as you—so you relax, knowing that making mistakes is okay and accepted in the classroom.
 It’s only through making mistakes that you really learn the language, and the classroom provides a safe space for you to feel comfortable making errors.

 group class